Shujian2015/neural-net-linguistics/README.md

-## Neural networks from a syntactical view
+## Neural Networks from a Syntactical View

 ### 2018